Big Brother Brasil 15

-Big Brother Brasil 15 is the fifteenth season of Big Brother Brasil which premiered January 20, 2015 on the Rede Globo television network.
+Big Brother Brasil 15 was the fifteenth season of Big Brother Brasil which premiered January 20, 2015, on the Rede Globo television network.

 The show is produced by Endemol Globo and presented by news reporter Pedro Bial.
 The season is officially confirmed since March 2012 as part of a millionaire contract between international Endemol and Rede Globo, which guaranteed the show's rights until 2016.

 The grand prize is R$1.5 million with tax allowances, with a R$150,000 prize offered to the runner up and a R$50,000 prize offered to the 3rd place.
 Cézar Lima won this season on Day 78.

 The game

 Rules changes

 This season, the Head of Household back to be eligible to compete in the next HoH competition after his leadership, having the chance to be HoH multiple times in a row.
 Also, he/she gains R$10.000, the Power of No and the right to divide the housemates into two teams for the Food competition.
 However, for the first time since BBB started, the HoH has no immunity in the nominations, becoming vulnerable to being nominated by the house vote.